What Is the Difference Between Mist, Fog and Mist?

 Just like with fog, moisture, temperature, and air movement play a pivotal role in forming mist.
 Let us take a closer look at how these factors contribute to the formation of mist:

-• Moisture: mist requires moisture as its primary ingredient, often sourced from nearby water bodies, humid environments, or the aftermath of rainfall.
+- Moisture: mist requires moisture as its primary ingredient, often sourced from nearby water bodies, humid environments, or the aftermath of rainfall.
+The availability of moisture is essential for the tiny droplets to form.

-• Air movement: subtle air currents, like gentle breezes or calm conditions, encourage mist to form and linger.
-These delicate flows help keep the fine water droplets suspended in the air.
+- Air movement: subtle air currents, like gentle breezes or calm conditions, encourage mist to form and linger.
+These delicate flows help keep the fine water droplets suspended in the air, creating the characteristic misty effect.

 Types of mist